varabyte/kobweb-cli/README.md

 * Assemble the tar and zip files: `./gradlew :kobweb:assembleShadowDist`
   * Files live under `kobweb/build/distributions`.

+> [!IMPORTANT]
+> The Kobweb CLI project has a [build workflow](.github/workflows/build.yml) which generates CLI artifacts every time a
+> new commit is pushed.
+>
+> You should consider using these instead of ones you built yourself, as the CI environment is guaranteed to be pure,
+> whereas local environments may be contaminated by things you've installed or set up on your own system.

 ## Releasing

 * Create a new release on GitHub.